DevCANS/Java-A-to-Z-Resources/18-Lambda-Expressions/02-More-Fundamental-Concepts.md

 }
 ```

+##### Output

+    The average is 2.5
+    Exception in thread "main" EmptyArrayException: Array Empty
+            at LambdaExceptionDemo.lambda$main$0(LambdaExceptionDemo.java:15)
+            at LambdaExceptionDemo.main(LambdaExceptionDemo.java:23)

 The first call to `average.func()` returns the value 2.5.
 The second call, which passes a zero-length array, causes an `EmptyArrayException` to be thrown.
 Remember, the inclusion of the throws clause in `func()` is necessary.
 Without it, the program will not compile because the lambda expression will no longer be compatible with `func()`.

 ## Lambda Expression and Variable Capture